airshanemode/airshanemode-org/posts/nypost-censorship.md

 ### 3:52pm EST

 The Daily Beast files a deceptive [story](https://www.thedailybeast.com/man-who-reportedly-gave-hunters-laptop-to-rudy-speaks-out-in-bizarre-interview) about their [interview](https://soundcloud.com/rptrbnd/mac-shop-10-14-cm).
-The story misrepresents the interview and only focuses on a few statements which it takes out of context, apparently in an effort to discredit Isaac and the the story.
+The story misrepresents the interview and only focuses on a few statements which it takes out of context, possibly in an effort to discredit Isaac and the the story.

 According to a [tweet](https://twitter.com/JordanmHowell/status/1316470065320144896) by Howell, he was contacted by a couple of staffers at the Daily Beast to coordinate the story: